poweroftheweb/Wordpress-Twitter-Bootstrap-3-News-Theme/README.md

 # Post - Screenshot

 ![ScreenShot](https://poweroftheweb.net/wp-content/uploads/2015/06/screenshot2.jpg)

+> This WordPress theme is built truly on Bootstrap
+> styles and Bootstrap JavaScript.
+Their are few added extra
+> styles & functions for the menu and load bar.
+> Take this template turn it into something magical,
+> I did.
+The designs are endless.

+I will be updating the theme on a weekly basis.
+Fork if you enjoy it!

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.